How to Build a Best-In-Class Performance Management Strategy for a Post-COVID Workforce

 Companies embracing ongoing performance management are now implementing “check-ins” to support the growth and development of employees.
 While they vary by organization, check-ins are typically informal performance conversations initiated by either the manager or the employee.
-Many Talent Management systems allow individuals to upload documentation for one-on-one meetings with managers to track progress and notes.
+In a hybrid work model, performance management check-in’s are imperative to stay connected with employees.
+Many Talent Management systems allow individuals to track progress and record notes from manager check-ins.
 Check-ins help employees understand how they are progressing against their goals throughout the year versus only receiving feedback during review cycles.
 It also allows goals to be updated as organizational priorities change.

-TIP: Wondering if check-ins are taking place?
+TIP: Wondering if performance management check-ins are taking place?
 Measure how frequently your managers are meeting with their direct reports by using a system to record check-ins.

 #4: Mobile Goal Setting